 Exhibited as part of the 2021 Wizardry in Wood Exhibition

 When: 12th October to 16th October, (Wizardry Exhibition will be open to the public from 13th)

 Where: Carpenters’ Hall, 1 Throgmorton Ave, London EC2N 2JJ (map)

-Timings: Competition pieces need to be at the hall by noon on the Monday.
+Timings: Competition pieces need to be at the hall by noon on Monday 11th October.
 The hall will open at 9am if you are coming in person.
-The exhibition will be open to the public from 10 am until 5.30 pm 13th to 15th October and until 4 pm on Saturday 16th October.
+The exhibition will be open to the public from 10 am until 4.00 pm 13th to 16th October.

 The Worshipful Company of Turners holds its turning competitions every two years.
 They attract entries from turners of all ages and skill.
 There should be a competition for you, whatever your interest or proficiency.